rachelslaybaugh/git-novice/05-forks-PRs.md

 origin	git@github.com:rachelslaybaugh/planets.git (push)
 ~~~

-This information tells git where our "remote" repository is located and that
-we want to call that remote "origin".
-We can connect multiple remotes so that we can keep things in sync with other repositories.
+We can also connect our repository to multiple remotes so
+that we can keep things in sync with other repositories.
-In this case,  we want to connect your repository to mine.
+In this case,  we want to connect your repository to mine,
-This will allow you to get any changes I make if you want them.
+which will allow you to get any changes I make
+and for you to contribute changes back.

+We will call this remote "upstream" to indicate that it is upstream from
+your repository (this is a common practice for forked repositories).

 ~~~
 $ git remote add upstream https://github.com/rachelslaybaugh/planets.git